vlad-lis/ML-price-prediction/README.md

 2. To preview:
    - With Jupyter Notebook: Simply open the file in Jupyter Notebook; nothing extra is required.
    - With VSCode:
+     - Install Jupyter extension.
-     - While in the root directory, install the dependencies: `$ pip install -r requirements.txt` (contains extras along with core ones).
+     - While in the root directory, install the dependencies: `$ pip install -r requirements.txt`.
      - Switch to the conda Python kernel.

 ## Dataset